-For a brand engaged in advertising and selling different products, it is very important to look convincing.
+For a brand that advertises and sells multiple products, it is very important to look convincing.
 Therefore, the QVC logo attracts attention with its conciseness, seriousness, and harmonious simplicity.
 It also adapts easily to the digital environment.

 Meaning and History

 Broadcaster QVC has made a name for itself in the retail industry with its 24-hour coverage of everything from gold jewelry to dishwashers.
-Its abbreviated name is derived from the phrase “Quality Value Convenience,” which hints at the advantages of the “shop on the couch” and the impeccability of the products sold.
-That is, it in itself performs a commercial function.
+Its abbreviated name is derived from the phrase “Quality Value Convenience,” which hints at the advantages of “shop on the couch” and the impeccable quality of its products.
+That is, it performs a commercial function in itself.

 The television network was established in the summer of 1986 and acquired its first channel within a few months.
 She then began using radio waves to showcase her products.
-Naturally, she had to create a corporate identity for herself, which assumed the presence of a recognizable logo.
+Naturally, she had to create a corporate identity for herself that included a recognizable logo.
 So there was a wordmark containing the name QVC.
-Over the next decades, it evolved until it acquired its modern look.
+Over the next few decades, it evolved into its modern look.

 The development of the digital direction drove the latest update to the visual identity: the company aimed to ensure that its application attracts attention and inspires users to make purchases.
-And she considered the old logo not so convincing, so she hurried to get rid of it.
+And she considered the old logo unconvincing, so she hurried to get rid of it.

 What is QVC?

 QVC is an American brand in the e-commerce and video sales market.
-Under it, in 1986, a television network and a channel of the same name were registered, operating in the “shop on the couch” format.
-With the development of digital commerce, a new direction has appeared: the QVC mobile application, where you can make purchases.
+In 1986, under it, a television network and a channel of the same name were registered, operating in the “shop on the couch” format.
+With the development of digital commerce, a new direction has emerged: the QVC mobile application, which lets you make purchases.

 1986 – 1993

-The early era of QVC’s history, which dates back to 1986, was marked by the appearance of a logo with a black inscription “QVC NETWORK.”
+The early era of QVC’s history, dating back to 1986, was marked by the appearance of a logo featuring a black inscription reading “QVC NETWORK.”
 A huge abbreviation occupied almost all the free space.
-The second, much smaller word was below it and was shifted to the right due to the protruding “Q” stroke.
+The second, much smaller word was below it and shifted to the right by the protruding “Q” stroke.
 The designers used a high-contrast geometric font for the first part of the name, decorating the letters with medium-length serifs.
 But “NETWORK” did not have them; besides, the lines of all glyphs had approximately the same thickness.

 1993 – 2007